dsfields/spleen-node/README.md

 * Enables complex filter logic with support for a variety of comparison operators, functions, and conjunctions.

-* Provides an abstraction around the issue of filtering data.
+* Provides an abstraction around the issue of dynamically filtering data.

 * Domain agnostic.

 * Allows API endpoints to utilize a single query parameter for filtering.
 This makes your APIs more idiomatic, and your code simpler.

 * Ability to prioritize user-defined filter clauses.
-This allows implementers to generate efficient, index-aware queriess.
+This allows implementers to generate efficient, index-aware queries.